learn-co-curriculum/dsc-visualizing-confusion-matrices-lab/README.md

 ## Create the confusion matrix

-In the cell below, complete the `conf_matrix` function.
+To gain a better understanding of confusion matrices, complete the `conf_matrix` function in the cell below.
 This function should:

 * Take in 2 arguments:
     * `y_true`, an array of labels